 If you ever feel that this is above what you are capable of or if you would like a professional to inspect it to ensure proper operation, please call us.
 If you want to find out more about sump pumps check out this article.

-Good luck and remember to contact Clover Services if you need professional assistance!
+Good luck and remember to contact Clover Contracting if you need professional assistance!